aish-srini/--handbook/README.md

-# hello new pledges
+# hello

-# welcome to Omega-Epsilon-Beta-Sigma, aka WEBS
+# welcome, extravagant brilliant souls, to WEBS

-#
+# we are your predecessors and, having once been in your exact place, have created a handbook you can consult whenever you need.
+Enjoy!

-# Basic Essentials
+# Essentials
   1. UNIX Commands

 	⋅⋅*